tometchy/Bog-zachowal-swoj-Tekst-Wilbur-Pickering/chapters/09-czesc-1-historyczne-dowody-wczesne-rozpoznanie.md

 *Drugi wiek*

+Siedem listów Ignacego (ok.
+110 r. n.e.) zawierają prawdopodobne aluzje do Ewangelii Mateusza, Ewangelii Jana, Listu do Rzymian, 1 Listu do Koryntian i Listu do Efezjan (w swoim własnym liście do Efezjan Ignacy mówi, że są one wspomniane we „wszystkich listach Pawła” – jest to trochę hiperbola, ale był on wyraźnie świadomy korpusu Pawłowego[^korpus-pawlowy]) oraz możliwe aluzje do Ewangelii Łukasza, Dziejów Apostolskich, Listu do Galacjan, Listu do Filipian, Listu do Kolosan, 1 Listu do Tesaloniczan, 1 i 2 Listu do Tymoteusza oraz Listu do Tytusa, ale bardzo niewiele z nich to wyraźne cytaty, a nawet one nie są jako takie zidentyfikowane.

+The seven letters of Ignatius (c.
+AD 110) contain probable allusions to Matthew, John, Romans, 1 Corinthians and Ephesians (in his own letter to the Ephesians Ignatius says they are mentioned in “all the epistles of Paul”—a bit of hyperbole, but he was clearly aware of a Pauline corpus), and possible allusions to Luke, Acts, Galatians, Philippians, Colossians, 1 Thessalonians, 1 and 2 Timothy, and Titus, but very few are clear quotations and even they are not identified as such.

 [^reprodukcja-rozdzialu]: Od tego momentu, ta Część I stanowi w zasadzie reprodukcję (z kilkoma upiększeniami) większości Rozdziału 5 mojej książki „The Identity of the New Testament Text IV” („Tożsamość Tekstu Nowego Testamentu IV”), dostępnej na Amazon.com, a także na mojej stronie internetowej, www.prunch.org.

 [^cowel-zrodlo]: Colwell, „Jaki jest najlepszy Nowy Testament?” [ang. „What is the Best New Testament?”, przyp. tłum.], s.
 53. (Później zmienił zdanie.)